wiseman-timelord/Image-Gradio-Gguf/README.md

 ### Development:
 A small program in python with gradio 5...
 - Fixing compiling in installer.
-- Completing installer.
 - Implementing PyQt (???), for built-in browser, for fake application style interface.
-- Rename to "Image-Gradio-Gguf"
+- Rename to "Image-Gradio-Gguf".
+Uncertain.
 - Program needs to install and load without issus.
-- Test UI and json loading/saving.
 - Test inference.
 - Add edit image feature.